se2p/whisker/README.md

 firefox whisker-web/dist/index.html
 ```

+The Servant is a wrapper around the web client, allowing to run tests automatically in a headless environment (via chrome-headless / (puppeteer)[https://github.com/puppeteer/puppeteer]).
+It is called the Servant as in "Cats don't have owners they have servants".

-To use Whisker on the command line, you can use the Servant node frontend:
+To use Whisker on the command line, you can use the Servant node frontend as follows:

 ```bash
 node servant/servant.js -s <Scratch project file> -t <test file>